estruyf/blog-content/content/posts/2020-10-15-optimize-your-caching-approach-for-share-point-solutions-to-not-get-affected-by-others.md

 When building solutions that will run on top of a platform you do not own, I would recommend using `IndexedDB`.
 With IndexedDB, you will avoid running into the space limit as its limit is the user's disk space.

-{{< blockquote type="Important" text="There is a downside using `IndexedDB`.
+{{< blockquote type="important" text="There is a downside using `IndexedDB`.
 The downside is that the APIs feel like they were invented in 1999.
 They feel outdated and too complicated to use.
 Funny enough, this is something they are aware of.
 On the Mozilla Developers documentation [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) they even recommend using a library to make it easier." >}}

 ## Would IndexedDB not just be overkill?